Absent Without Leave (AWOL)

 Graduate Studies Officer (GSO)

 The generic term given to staff responsible for the majority of administrative tasks associated with higher degree by research students.

 Head of Enrolling Area (HoEA)

-The Head of an area that is permitted to enrol higher degree by research students.
-View the Guidelines for Heads of Enrolling Area.
+The head of an area that is permitted to enrol higher degree by research students.

 Interim Thesis Committee

-A committee of supervisors appointed by the Faculty Graduate Studies Committee at the time of approval of admission to the program and comprises at least an Interim Chairperson and an Interim Supervisor.
-(Also see “Thesis Committee Members“.)
+A committee of supervisors appointed by the Faculty Graduate Studies Committee at the time of approval of admission to the program and comprises at least an interim chairperson and an interim supervisor.

 International Sponsored Student Reports (ISSR)